HugoHakem/nix-os.config/templates/README.md

 + You can customize the `ShellHook` to your needs.
 + In particular, for development purposes, you may want to update `uv sync` with some extra dependencies specified in the `pyproject.toml` such as `uv sync --extra cu128`.
 Also you may keep the base `uv sync` and just not to run your own `sync` whenever you need it.

 The `pyproject.toml` is only here as an example.
 Feel free to discard it and replace it by your own.
+You may refer to the guide on [`pyproject.toml`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/)

 ### Conda ?